Gaudi’s captivating mosaic dragon in Parc Guell is just one of many dragons kids will see on a visit to Barcelona.

 The Casa Batllo by Gaudi is the biggest dragon of all.
 Go up to the rooftop to see a ridge of wavy ceramic tiles like the back of a dragon, and tower with four armed cross like Saint George’s shield.

-From Travel for Kids: All our images are original, copyrighted creations, please don’t take and use these images on other websites, blogs and social media.
+From Travel for Kids: Our text and images are original and copyrighted, please don’t take and use these images and our work on other websites, blogs and social media.